The range values the sensor is designed to measure i.e. the datasheet performance specification is valid.

 The limits to which the sensor can experience intermittently without risk of damage.

-Hysteresis is the difference between measurements as the value rises compared to the value as it falls.
+Hysteresis is the difference between measurements as the value rises compared to when the value falls.

 Accuracy defines the amount of uncertainty in a measurement.
 This may be due to offset errors or gain errors and is quoted as part of the signal being measured.

-Precision defines the measurement reproducibility e.g. if repeated signals are close together then the instruments show a high level of precision.
+Precision defines the measurement reproducibility e.g. if repeated signal measurements at the same value are close together then the instruments show a high level of precision.

 Resolution is the ratio of the largest and smallest signals that can be measured.
 For example, an instrument may have a 10V range but working through an A/D converter will have a minimum increment that can be detected.